Josh Divine: Federal judicial service

 On May 6, 2025, President Donald Trump announced his intent to nominate Divine to serve as a United States district judge of the United States District Court for the Eastern District of Missouri and the United States District Court for the Western District of Missouri.
 On May 12, 2025, his nomination was sent to the Senate.
 President Trump nominated Divine to the seat vacated by Judge Rodney W. Sippel, who assumed senior status on January 28, 2023.
 On June 26, his nomination was favorably reported out of committee by a 12–10 party-line vote.
 On July 17, the Senate invoked cloture on his nomination by a 52–46 vote.
 On July 22, his nomination was confirmed by a 51–46 vote.
 He received his judicial commission on July 24, 2025.

+Notable cases

+Divine was one of the first judges to rule in favor of the Trump administration's policy of detaining without bond immigrants facing deportation.
+As of November 2025, Judge Divine was one of "only eight judges nationwide" to rule that way, with more than 200 ruling the other way.
+The United States Court of Appeals for the Fifth Circuit, the first federal appellate court to rule on the issue, ruled the same way as Judge Divine.